Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/Harvard-University.md

 # Harvard University

 * Martin, C., 2024.
 [Precision measurements of colloidal dynamics with holographic microscopy](https://dash.harvard.edu/handle/1/37378922).
-Doctoral dissertation, Harvard University. <**CMA-ES**>
+Doctoral Dissertation, Harvard University. <**CMA-ES**>
   *
 * Kim, J., Quinlivan, B.T., Deprey, L.A., Arumukhom Revi, D., Eckert-Erdheim, A., Murphy, P., Orzel, D. and Walsh, C.J., 2022.
 Reducing the energy cost of walking with low assistance levels through optimized hip flexion assistance from a soft exosuit.
 Scientific Reports, 12(1), p.11004. { **CMA-ES** }
   * "We used the CMA-ES algorithm to estimate the individualized, energetically optimal assistance profile for each participant."